William Shockley: Career and research

-Development of the transistor
+Invention of the transistor

 Shortly after the war ended in 1945, Bell Labs formed a solid-state physics group, led by Shockley and chemist Stanley Morgan, which included John Bardeen, Walter Brattain, physicist Gerald Pearson, chemist Robert Gibney, electronics expert Hilbert Moore, and several technicians.
 Their assignment was to seek a solid-state alternative to fragile glass vacuum tube amplifiers.
 First attempts were based on Shockley's ideas about using an external electrical field on a semiconductor to affect its conductivity.
 These experiments failed every time in all sorts of configurations and materials.
 The group was at a standstill until Bardeen suggested a theory that invoked surface states that prevented the field from penetrating the semiconductor.
 The group changed its focus to study these surface states and they met almost daily to discuss the work.
-The rapport of the group was excellent, and ideas were freely exchanged.
+The group had excellent rapport and freely exchanged ideas.

-By the winter of 1946 they had enough results that Bardeen submitted a paper on the surface states to Physical Review.
+By the winter of 1946, they had enough results that Bardeen submitted a paper on the surface states to Physical Review.
 Brattain started experiments to study the surface states through observations made while shining a bright light on the semiconductor's surface.
 This led to several more papers (one of them co-authored with Shockley), which estimated the density of the surface states to be more than enough to account for their failed experiments.
 The pace of the work picked up significantly when they started to surround point contacts between the semiconductor and the conducting wires with electrolytes.
 Moore built a circuit that allowed them to vary the frequency of the input signal easily.
 Finally they began to get some evidence of power amplification when Pearson, acting on a suggestion by Shockley, put a voltage on a droplet of glycol borate placed across a p–n junction.

 Bell Labs' attorneys soon discovered Shockley's field effect principle had been anticipated and devices based on it patented in 1930 by Julius Lilienfeld, who filed his MESFET-like patent in Canada on October 22, 1925.
 Although the patent appeared "breakable" (it could not work) the patent attorneys based one of its four patent applications only on the Bardeen-Brattain point contact design.
 Three others (submitted first) covered the electrolyte-based transistors with Bardeen, Gibney and Brattain as the inventors.

 Shockley's name was not on any of these patent applications.
 This angered Shockley, who thought his name should also be on the patents because the work was based on his field effect idea.
 He even made efforts to have the patent written only in his name, and told Bardeen and Brattain of his intentions.